1Sara19/202245780-SarahAlsaadan-assignment4/docs/technical-documentation.md

 These results showed that the website performed very well in most areas.
 The lower Best Practices score was mainly related to local testing over HTTP instead of HTTPS, not to a major issue in the website functionality itself.

+## Deployment

+The portfolio website was deployed using GitHub Pages so it can be accessed publicly online.

+## Accessibility and Final Quality Improvements

+The final version also includes clear focus states for interactive elements, improved form feedback, and responsive refinements for smaller screens.

 ## Conclusion

 This project demonstrates front-end development skills using HTML, CSS, and JavaScript.
 It includes dynamic features, API integration, state persistence, form validation, and structured documentation.